Hand-held Calculators

 Four-function.

-First calculator with CMOS integrated circuits, red LED display.
+First calculator using CMOS integrated circuits, red LED display.

 Texas Instruments SR-10